l-aime/my_resume/resume-en.md

 - ***Background***

 In recent years, Yu'ebao's returns have declined, reducing the effectiveness of organic traffic in driving business growth.
-In the face of fierce competition, large-scale marketing promotions with traffic aggregation effects have become the most effective means to drive Yu'ebao's business growth, making such promotions more frequent.
+In the face of fierce competition, large-scale marketing promotions with traffic aggregation effects have become the most effective means to drive Yu'ebao's business growth.
 However, marketing promotions are often time-consuming, labor-intensive, and high-risk projects, which conflicts with the requirement for rapid business launch and iteration.
 Hence, there was a need for a system that integrates marketing elements and uses systematic methods to address risk identification and handling.

 - ***Task***